-The Department of East Asian Languages and Cultures (EALC) currently offers a Ph.D. degree.
-We no longer offer a terminal M.A. degree.
+EALC currently offers a Doctorate of Philosophy in East Asian Languages and Cultures.
 Students seeking a terminal M.A. degree should consider applying to the Ph.D. program instead.

 A student's total graduate course work must be at least 60 units, including 4 units of doctoral dissertation (794ab) and the following courses:I. Core courses: